Founder-Led AI Systems Research.

 Deep Bound Research uses a staged R&D structure.
 Early systems may begin in a private founder development workspace before being promoted into formal lab organizations.

 Deep-Bound-Research houses reusable research infrastructure, extracted engines, protocols, SDKs, and non-flagship lab systems.
-House-Labs houses flagship systems such as Ex1, Boundary, Plateau, StrongHold, and Cerberus.
+House-Labs houses flagship platforms, evaluation harnesses, routing layers, governance protocols, and operator tooling.

 Public pages describe systems at a safe, high-level layer while implementation work may live across private or staged repositories.